manodeep/Corrfunc/README.rst

 If all went well, the codes can be directly called from ``python``.
 Please see `call_correlation_functions.py <Corrfunc/call_correlation_functions.py>`__ and
-`call_correlation_functions_mocks.py <Corrfunc/call_correlation_functions_mocks.py>`__ for examples on how to use the C extensions directly.
+`call_correlation_functions_mocks.py <Corrfunc/call_correlation_functions_mocks.py>`__ for examples on how to use the CPython extensions directly.
 Here are a few examples:

 .. code:: python